 You scan the arid wilderness for wisps of rising dust.

 The persona.
-The first or third person narrator can be very different from you: this adds depth to your writing and certainly impresses examiners and teachers.
+The narrator can be very different from you: this adds depth to your writing and certainly impresses examiners and teachers.
 To do this well, recreate the ‘voice’ of someone you know: this might be an older relative or even a character on the TV.
 S/he might have an attitude, an accent and use certain types of words and phrases.
 The narrator can even be a narrator inside the story of your main narrator For instance, you might write:

 Here you have established a trouble-making narrator: one who perhaps loves to spread scandal and rumour.
 You could proceed with X’s actual email, which might convey anguish and despair.
 When done, your main narrator could make infantile or nasty comments, so revealing his/her nature which would show as a contrast to that of X.